 4. Subglacial lakes and hydrological systems: Subglacial hydrodynamics are an important yet poorly understood factor in ice sheet dynamics in both Antarctica and Greenland.
 The volume and distribution of water exert a strong influence on the resistance of the bed to ice flow and therefore, is an important control over ice velocities.
 More than 400 subglacial lakes have been discovered in Antarctica.
-Measurements to quantify present-day lakes and subglacial hydrological systems important for understanding ice dynamics, weathering and erosion of subglacial rock, sediment transport and jökulhlaup events, microbial ecosystems, and maintaining systems of subglacial lakes.
+Measurements to quantify present-day lakes and subglacial hydrological systems are important for understanding ice dynamics, weathering and erosion of subglacial rock, sediment transport and jökulhlaup events, microbial ecosystems, and maintaining systems of subglacial lakes.
 Of particular interest is to establish the diversity of life in subglacial lakes, the degree of hydrological interconnectivity between lakes and the Southern Ocean, and their influence on the rest of the subglacial hydrological system.
 The lakes also house sedimentary evidence of ice sheet and geological histories as well as climate change.
+Access holes and the ability to collect samples of water and sediments are necessary to understand these systems.
+In addition, data from Subglacial Lake Whillans suggests that in active hydrological systems, water geochemistry, microbial life, and hydrology are intimately connected (Vick-Majors et al., Understanding the temporal dynamics and ramifications geochemical of subglacial processes requires installation of sensor strings capable of collecting subglacial hydrological data including dissolved oxygen concentrations, current velocity and direction, and salinity.

-Russian drillers accessed Subglacial Lake Vostok during the 2011-12 season, and then during 2012-13 successfully recovered an ice core (~30 m) of the frozen lake water that entered the borehole the year before.
+Russian drillers accessed Subglacial Lake Vostok during the 2011-12 season, and then during 2012-13 season successfully recovered an ice core (~30 m) of the frozen lake water that entered the borehole the year before.
 The British attempted to access subglacial Lake Ellsworth in the interior of West Antarctica in 2012-13 but unfortunately were stopped due to operational problems during drilling.
 The U.S. successfully penetrated and sampled subglacial Lake Whillans upstream from the Siple Coast grounding line during the 2012-13 season.
-The new drill built for drilling Lake Whillans includes a filtration unit and UV-treatment system to decrease contaminants in the drilling water and provide clean access to the subglacial environment (Priscu et al. 2013).
-The filtration technology was successful at reducing microbial bioload in the drilling fluid in accordance with the Antarctic Treaty Code of Conduct http://icedrill.org/documents/view.shtml?id=10 57.
+The new drill built for drilling Lake Whillans includes a filtration unit and UV-treatment system to decrease contaminants in the drilling water and provide clean access to the subglacial environment (Priscu et al., 2013) and was used again to access Subglacial Lake Mercer in 2019.
+The filtration technology was successful at reducing microbial bioload in the drilling fluid as per the Antarctic Treaty Code of Conduct.